Taking AP Exams in 2022

 Do I have to take an AP course to take the corresponding AP Exam?

-For all AP subjects, we strongly recommend taking the AP course before the exam if you can because it’s one of the best ways to learn the material that will be on the exam.
-If your school doesn’t offer a particular AP course, you may prepare for the exam on their own.
+For all AP subjects, we strongly recommend taking the AP course before the exam if you can because it is one of the best ways to learn the material that will be on the exam, challenge yourself with university-level studies and build skills that increase your preparedness for university study.
+If your school doesn’t offer a particular AP course, you may prepare for the exam on your own.
+To prepare for the exam without taking the course, you should study the skills and content outlined in the course and exam description for your subject, which you can find on the specific course page.
+For most courses, this document also explains how your knowledge of the course content and skills is assessed on the exams.

 Can I take both Calculus AB and Calculus BC courses in the same school year?

 You can, but we don’t recommend it.
-AP Calculus AB and AP Calculus BC each correspond to year-long college courses, and you need to understand the Calculus AB content before you can understand Calculus BC content.
+AP Calculus AB and AP Calculus BC each correspond to year-long university courses, and you need to understand the AP Calculus AB content before you can understand AP Calculus BC content.

-Can I take both Physics 1 and Physics 2 exams?
+Can I take both AP Physics 1 and AP Physics 2 exams?
 Can I take all four physics exams?

 Why are some AP Exams not offered by my test center?